Triumph Financial (TFIN)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Triumph Financial’s two-year annual EPS declines of 60.9% were bad and lower than its flat revenue.
+Triumph Financial’s two-year annual EPS declines of 23.8% were bad and lower than its 2.2% two-year revenue growth.

-Diving into the nuances of Triumph Financial’s earnings can give us a better understanding of its performance.
-A two-year view shows Triumph Financial has diluted its shareholders, growing its share count by 1.3%.
+We can take a deeper look into Triumph Financial’s earnings to better understand the drivers of its performance.
+A two-year view shows Triumph Financial has diluted its shareholders, growing its share count by 1.8%.
 This has led to lower per share earnings.
 Taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Triumph Financial reported EPS of $0.04, down from $0.19 in the same quarter last year.
-Over the next 12 months, Wall Street expects Triumph Financial’s full-year EPS of $0.29 to grow 434%.
+In Q4, Triumph Financial reported EPS of $0.77, up from $0.13 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Triumph Financial’s full-year EPS of $0.93 to grow 87.5%.

 7. Tangible Book Value Per Share (TBVPS)

-Over the next 12 months, Consensus estimates call for Triumph Financial’s TBVPS to grow by 11.8% to $22.02, top-notch growth rate.
+Over the next 12 months, Consensus estimates call for Triumph Financial’s TBVPS to grow by 8.1% to $22.46, paltry growth rate.

 8. Balance Sheet Assessment